skuzniar/luabythec/README.md

 - protoc
 - boost

 Lua protobuf binding generator relies on [sol2](https://github.com/ThePhD/sol2) library.
-To use that library you need afairly recent C++ compiler.
+To use that library you need a fairly recent C++ compiler.
 See the library web page for details.

 For the example projects you must have the following programs and libraries.